-Ibid.
-Maimonides did not so teach.
-This charge's only possible source is a responsum, Blau 114, in which Maimonides permitted certain housewifely activities during this period.
-He did not insist that those who practice stricter rules change them.
-According to A. Mazahéry, La Vie Quotidienne des Musulman au Moyen Age (Paris, 1952), p.
-67, the 11th and 12th centuries saw some relaxation of the norms of sexual apartheid and sequesstration, and this broader Jewish construction may have been a concommitant.
-In Blau 320 Maimonides labeled the stricter practice "Karaite" and hence identif ed it with the lower classes.
-In any case it is easy to understand how such a broad charge could excite, how such a broad charge could excite .
+The attack on Maimonides' concept of resurrection was the most deliberate, potentially dangerous, and demanding of answer.
+Maimonides, as we have developed in Chapter II, had dealt with resurrection in the Siraj and in the Mishreh Torah in Teshubah and Melahim.
+His various dogmatic formulas were inconsistent.
+On the basis of the Mishneh Torah a scholar in Damascus publicly denied resurrection, and a protracted and apparently acrimonious debate ensued.3 Similar positions on similar authority were taken by individual scholars in Yemen.4 Yemenite correspondents requested of Maimonides an elucidation of his position.
+He answered at some length, restating his understanding of the tenet but insisting that resurrection is a basic creed not to be rationalized away nor to be taken entirely in a figurative sense.
+6 Certain members of the Yemenite community then requested Samuel b.
+Ali to comment on this paper.
+His response was, in part, an attack on Maimonides focused or two charges: that Maimonides in fact denied the substantive truth of resurrection by his interpretive exegesis of Talmudic and Biblical passages and that Maimonides, in effect, postulated a purely spiritual bliss in the Olam ha-Ba.
+6 stricter rules change them.
+According to A. Mazahery, La Vie Quotidienne des Musulman au Moyen Age (Paris, 1952), p.
+67, the 11th and 12th centuries saw some relaxation of the norms of sexual apartheid and sequestration, and this broader Jewish construction may have been a concommitant.
+In Blau 320 Maimonides labeled the stricter practice "Karaite" and hence identified it with the lower classes.
+In any case it is easy to understand how such a broad charge could excite debate.

 KTR, II, 16c.
 Maimonides did not, in fact, remove the requirement of water purification.
 He had labeled it a minhag (custom) rather than a law.
-He personally abided the ruling.
-The source is a responsum from Maimonides to Pinhas, the day can of Alexandria (Blau 140).
+He personally abiled by the ruling.
+The source is a responsum from Maimonides to Pinhus, the dayyan of Alexandria (Blau 140).
 This European scholar had tried to remove the requirement on the grounds that it had no Talmudic support.
-Maimonices admitted that it was unknown outside Muslim countries.
+Maimon des admitted that it was unknown outside Muslim countries.
 As Wieder has shown, the practice was reinforced in late Gaonic times to counter Muslim charges that not to require such bathing was shameful.
-(N. Wieder, Hashpaot Islamiyot al Pulhan ha-Yehuci [Oxford, 1947], PP-23-25.)
-Finkle, p.
+(N. Wieder Hashpaot Islamiyot al Pulhan ha-Yeh edi [Oxford, 1947], pp-23-25.)

+3 Finkle, p.
 11 (Heb. sect.).
-4 Ibid.